-4.1.3.
+- 4.1.3.
 At least three seats are required for Whiplash testing, which may be procured separately from the vehicle.
-Where unrealistically high charges or long lead times for the
+Where unrealistically high charges or long lead times for the selected test seats are quoted by the manufacturer, Euro NCAP is given discretion to refrain from testing seats.
+In such cases, the Whiplash score will be set to zero. - 4.1.4.

-4.1.4.
 The manufacturer may advise Euro NCAP that a vehicle scheduled for testing will have certain safety components changed prior to the expected publication date.
-Where this happens, the updated components may be retrofitted to the test vehicles, provided the following requirements are met:

-- The components are installed to the same standard as used in production. - The components are manufactured using production procedures.
-Prototype components are not allowed. - Where the component has to be certified by an approval authority, such certification has been carried out. - Once a vehicle has been tested, assessment and testing of modified components are subject to the requirement of section 5.2.
+Where this happens, the updated components may be retrofitted to the test vehicles, provided the following requirements are met: - The components are installed to the same standard as used in production. - The components are manufactured using production procedures.
+Prototype components are not allowed. - Where the component has to be certified by an approval authority, such certification has been carried out. - Once a vehicle has been tested, assessment and testing of modified components are subject to the requirements of section 5.2.

 4.2.
-Fitment of Non-standard Components
+Fitment of Non-Standard Components

-4.2.1.
-The fitment of non-standard or prototype components is not allowed, whether safety related or not.
-Where non-standard or prototype components are thought to have been fitted to any of the vehicles tested (e.g. 'sample' or 'prototype' labels are found during inspection), the following will apply:
+- 4.2.1.
+The fitment of prototype components, or any parts not fitted to mainstream production vehicles, is not allowed, whether safety related or not.
+Where non-standard or prototype components are thought to have been fitted to any of the vehicles tested (e.g. 'sample' or 'prototype' labels are found during inspection), the following will apply: - 4.2.1.1.

-4.2.1.1.
 Selection using the 20 VIN method will not be allowed for the next two vehicle models of the manufacturer concerned.
-Selection by other methods will be required (select from dealer stock, plant visit etc) and will be done no sooner than [1] month after customers first take delivery of cars.
+Selection by other methods will be required (select from dealer stock, plant visit etc.) and will be done no sooner than [1] month after customers first take delivery of cars. - 4.2.1.2.

-4.2.1.2.
 Euro NCAP may carry out an audit of the production plant to understand the cause of the anomalous parts or labels.